AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 ---
 title: 'Adobe Workfront Planning FAQs'
 description: As a marketing operations leader, you can use Adobe Workfront Planning to organize work across the marketing lifecycle for all your teams.
-These are some frequently-asked questions about Workfront Planning.
+This article contains some of the frequently asked questions about Workfront Planning.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog